Extortion racket link behind killing of Kanpur businessman: Akhilesh Yadav | Politics

 - India

-Samajwadi Party National President Akhilesh Yadav on Friday lashed out at the Uttar Pradesh government over the Kanpur businessman death case, and charged that ''someone'' is saving himself and there is an extortion racket linked to the matter.
+Samajwadi Party president Akhilesh Yadav on Friday attacked the Uttar Pradesh government over the death of a Kanpur businessman in a police raid, claiming that the case is linked to an extortion racket and ''someone'' is trying to save himself.

-Businessman Manish Gupta died in a Gorakhpur hotel during a police raid late on Monday night, prompting the authorities to suspend six policemen and book them on the charge of murder.
-Gupta was staying along with two friends in the hotel.
+Businessman Manish Gupta died in a Gorakhpur hotel during the raid late on Monday night, prompting authorities to suspend six policemen and book them for murder.
+The policemen are absconding.

 ''No policeman has been arrested in the Manish Gupta murder case.
-This shows that they did not escape themselves but they were made to escape.
-Someone is not saving the accused but saving himself as its strings are linked to the 'Vasili tantra' (extortion racket),'' Yadav said in a tweet in Hindi.
+This shows that they did not escape themselves but were made to escape.
+Actually, someone is not saving the accused but saving himself as its strings are linked to the 'vasooli tantra' (extortion racket),'' Yadav said in a tweet in Hindi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)